 The Continuing Leverage of Releasing Authorities: Findings from a National Survey

-The completion of this comprehensive survey and the reporting of its findings offers a timely and invaluable resource for releasing authorities.
-It provides them and other key justice system stakeholders with a comparative understanding of their colleagues’ work across the nation, and contributes to a larger conversation pertaining to effective parole release and revocation practices.
+The completion of this comprehensive survey and the reporting of its findings offer a timely and invaluable resource for releasing authorities.
+It provides them and other key justice system stakeholders with a comparative understanding of their colleagues’ work across the nation and contributes to a larger conversation pertaining to effective parole release and revocation practices.